Preparing for your journey

 - DPNA (Disabled Passenger Needs Assistance): You require assistance during your journey due to a mental disability.

 Please note that all assistance bookings must be made via your travel agent or airline.
-Careport cannot take any bookings.
+Goldair AAS Assistance AG cannot take any bookings.

 Recognised guide dogs

 Passengers accompanied by a recognised guide dog must notify the airline in advance.
 Such dogs are usually allowed to travel free of charge with their owners in the aircraft.
 Ask your travel agent or the embassy in your destination country about entry regulations governing dogs.
-Further information about travelling with animals can be obtained from the Swiss Federal Veterinary Office:
+More information on travelling with guide dogs.